Age and metallicity of low-mass galaxies: from their centres to their stellar halos: Methodology

 \subsection{Sample selection}

-In this work we use the same sample of simulated dwarf galaxies analysed in \hyperref[T25ref]{T25} (we refer the reader to said work for details).
-For completeness, here we present a brief description.
-We consider a subsample of $17$ low-mass galaxies out of the $26$ available in the simulation, with DM masses ranging from $3.06 \times 10^{10} \, M_\odot$ to $3.73 \times 10^{11} \, M_\odot$ and stellar masses ranging from $3.28 \times 10^8 \, M_\odot$ to $2.08 \times 10^{10} \, M_\odot$.
+In this work we use the same sample of simulated dwarf galaxies analysed in \hyperref[T25ref]{T25}.
+For completeness, here we present a brief description of these objects (but see \hyperref[T25ref]{T25} for details).
+We consider a subsample of $17$ central low-mass galaxies out of the $26$ available in the simulation, with DM masses ranging from $3.06 \times 10^{10} \, M_\odot$ to $3.73 \times 10^{11} \, M_\odot$ and stellar masses ranging from $3.28 \times 10^8 \, M_\odot$ to $2.08 \times 10^{10} \, M_\odot$.
 This selection of galaxies was made based on a cut in the number of stellar particles that they have: all these 17 galaxies have more than $10000$ stellar particles at $z=0$, allowing us to study their outskirts.
 We present the properties relevant for this work in Table \ref{tab:properties}.
 Galaxies were re-labelled according to their decreasing stellar masses.
 As a result, Auriga 1 is the most massive galaxy and Auriga 17 is the least massive one.
 We note that the label assigned to each galaxy in this work is not the same as the one used in \cite{Grand2024}.
 The original Auriga run number is listed in brackets in the first column next to our label, and an ‘L’ or ‘LL’\footnote{Since the low-mass galaxies available in the Auriga project are separated in two simulation sets according to their DM halo mass, to refer to their original run numbers and not repeat them we added an L to the Auriga number of the galaxies with DM halos of $\sim 10^{11} \, M_\odot$ and two L for those galaxies with DM halos of $\sim 10^{10} \, M_\odot$.} is added to distinguish between DM halo masses of $10^{11} \, M_\odot$ and $10^{10} \, M_\odot$ , respectively.
 The analysed galaxies were rotated from their originally random configuration in order to have the Z-axis aligned with the angular momentum vector of the central galaxy for all particles.

+The galaxies analysed in this work do not have bars and not all of them present well-defined discs: the circularities of Auriga 10, 15 and 16 indicate that they are spheroidal galaxies.
+Hence, $\sim 82\%$ of the galaxies of our sample have a disc component.
+Some galaxies, such as Auriga 2, 5 and 8, show clear stellar streams and shell features in their external regions (see \hyperref[T25ref]{T25} for details).
+Black holes are seeded at a mass of $10^5$ in halos of masses greater than $5 \times 10^{10} \, M_\odot$, so the more massive dwarfs of our simulated sample of galaxies (Auriga 1 to Auriga 12) have a central black hole.